Slicer/preview.apidocs.slicer.org/README.md

 ### Reset *gh-pages*

-*This is useful to debug the TravisCI Cron Jobs witout having to wait.*
+*This is useful to debug the TravisCI Cron Jobs without having to wait.*

 ```
 GITHUB_TOKEN=<YOUR_GITHUB_TOKEN> ./trigger-travis-reset.sh reset